raven42/dotfiles/README.md

 git clone --bare <dotfiles-repo.git> $HOME/.cfg
 ```

-> Note: You may need to remove any existing conflicting files (such as .bashrc) if there is any default file on the system.
-Either remove or backup these files.

 Setup git to not show untracked files in the status output
 ```githome config --local status.showUntrackedFiles no```